The Ontario Patient Bill of Rights

 What to do if my needs change and I need more help

 Circle of Care offers a variety of services and supports to help you live independently at home, including: Personal Support, Exercise & Fall Prevention Classes, Transportation, Kosher Meals on Wheels, Day Centre for Seniors with Alzheimer’s & Dementia, Caregiver Support and Visiting Hospice.
 Call us at 416-635-2860 to learn more.

 We believe the cost of care should not be a barrier to getting support that is needed.

-For those who are eligible for government-funded care, a number of our services can be obtained at no cost through agencies such as the Local Health Integration Network (LHIN), or the City of Toronto.
+For those who are eligible for government-funded care, a number of our services can be obtained at no cost through agencies such as Home & Community Care Support Services (formerly called the LHIN), or the City of Toronto.
 There are also supports and services available for eligible Holocaust survivors and veterans.
 We can help you find your way, and advocate on your behalf to access these benefits.

 For clients or family members who are not eligible for government-funded care, services can be purchased.
 (Click here to view our current service fees.)

 Do not let concerns about cost stop you from inquiring about services.
 Please contact us to find out about how you or your loved one can afford to stay at home.

 Services and programs including Personal Support, Kosher Meals on Wheels, Transportation, and Adult Day Program are generally not provided on statutory holidays.
 In some situations, exceptions to this rule may be made depending on the complexity of a client’s needs.

 Circle of Care’s position on Health Equity and Diversity